-Carbon monoxide is deadly because you aren’t able to observe it, detect it with your nose or recognize it with your taste buds.
-It’s nonirritating in small doses and can’t be filtrated.
+Carbon monoxide is dangerous because you cannot observe it, detect it with your nose or detect it with your taste buds.
+It doesn’t cause irritation in small doses and can’t be filtrated.

 2. It Can Be Lethal in Just a Few Minutes

-Carbon monoxide is a result of spent fuel.
-It can leak into your house during cold weather if the heat exchanger on your gas furnace fails.
-Based on how large the leak is and the ventilation in a home, the gas could become deadly in within minutes.
+Carbon monoxide is a result of burnt fuel.
+It can creep into your house during cold weather if the heat exchanger on your gas furnace breaks.
+Based on how big the leak is and the ventilation in a home, it may become deadly in within minutes.

-Once inhaled, the gas has a half-life of around five hours.
-If you are taking in clean air, it will take five hours to get it out of your system.
-It requires another five hours to cut that concentration by half.
+Once inhaled, it has a half-life of approximately five hours.
+If you are inhaling clean air, it will take five hours to get it out of your system.
+You will need another five hours to cut that concentration by half.

-It can also cause symptoms that can be confused with the flu, viral infections and chronic fatigue syndrome, among other illnesses.
+It can also cause symptoms that can be misdiagnosed as the flu, viral infections and chronic fatigue syndrome, among other illnesses.

-- Your residence with at least one gas furnace, connected garage or fireplace should have a carbon monoxide system.
-You need to have a detector on all levels of your house, in addition to the basement and garage.
-You also should have one installed inside or outside of all bedrooms.
+- Your house with at least one natural gas furnace, connected garage or fireplace should have a carbon monoxide system.
+You should have an alarm on each level of your residence, on top of the basement and garage.
+You also should have one installed inside or outside of every bedroom.
 Don’t have a carbon monoxide system in your home?

-Call Fras-Air/General Service Experts Heating & Air Conditioning at 908-448-2154 to purchase one.
+Call Fras-Air/General Service Experts at 908-448-2154 to get one.
 Ask our technicians about our economical Wi-Fi carbon monoxide detectors.

-- If you currently own a carbon monoxide system, regularly check or swap out the batteries.
+- If you currently use a carbon monoxide alarm, regularly check or swap out the batteries.
 You should check batteries every three months, and buy a new detector every three to five years.

-- If your carbon monoxide detector alerts you to danger, exit your home right away and call 911.
+- If your carbon monoxide sensor alerts you to danger, exit your home without delay and call 911.

-Carbon monoxide doesn’t have to be scary, and with the right precautions your home can be guarded from the hazardous gas.
-Make the proper changes and call Fras-Air/General Service Experts Heating & Air Conditioning at 908-448-2154 to learn more.
+Carbon monoxide doesn’t have to be scary, and with the proper steps your home can be guarded from the hazardous gas.
+Make the proper changes and call Service Experts at 908-448-2154 to learn more.